-The Conditions are set out in the section headed "Terms and Conditions of the European Style Cash Settled Long/Short Certificates" in the Base Listing Document.
+The Conditions are set out in the section headed "Terms and Conditions of the European Style Cash Settled Long/Short Certificates on Single Equities" in the Base Listing Document.
 For the purposes of the Conditions, the following terms shall have the following meanings:

-Certificates: 10,000,000 European Style Cash Settled Short Certificates relating to the Index
+Certificates: 8,000,000 European Style Cash Settled Long Certificates relating to the Class A ordinary shares of Baidu, Inc. traded in HKD (the